Updated June 2023 Golf’s handicap system is the great equalizer in the game, but when…

 If you live in the Twin Cities of Minneapolis and St. Paul you know the area is a golfer’s paradise with its bounty of great golf courses within short driving distances.
-But if you travel for work and like to tee it up at each destination, this area is tailor-made (pun intended) to get both jobs done.
-The biggest challenge is choosing which course to play, but we have that figured it out for you.
+But if you travel for work and like to tee it up at each destination, the Twin Cities golf scene to get both jobs done.
+The biggest challenge is choosing which course to play, but we have that figured out for you.

 On any business trip, time can be of the essence and logistics a concern, so we have narrowed the list of courses to a select few that should work with your schedule.
 Whether you’re hoping to squeeze in a round near the airport before you leave town or have a car to drive a little further, the Twin Cities golfing community has you covered.
 Here are the best golf courses to play on a Twin Cities business trip.

 The Minneapolis/St. Paul International airport in Bloomington is located near the center of the Twin Cities.
 The Bloomington Convention & Visitors Bureau is the perfect place to start when planning your business or golf trip to the area.
 The organization oversees a collection of Top Brand Hotels and creates warm memories for everyone who visits.
 It offers unique experiences that rival some of the top destinations in the country and boasts the world famous Mall of America.
 A short drive from the Mall of America, you’ll find Braemar Golf Course in Edina.
 The recently updated golf course is a local favorite with 18 championship holes of golf.
 The parkland layout is extremely playable and fun for all levels.